4 ways to get a ringtone for your iPhone

 Purchase ringtone on iPhone

 Now, go to iPhone Settings > Sounds & Haptics > Ringtone, and you’ll see the recently purchased ringtone at the top of all the ringtones.
-Tap to set it as your ringtone, if not already.
+Tap to set it as your ringtone, if you have not already.

 Ringtone Settings on iPhone